 There is a Women, Infants and Children Program on the installation located in Building 221 in Vilseck.
 For a crisis, an Army Emergency Relief section is available at ACS in both Grafenwoehr and Vilseck.
 The American Red Cross has active chapters at both communities.
 ACS also offers enrichment classes on topics ranging from basic money management to investment strategy and even a class on buying real estate.

 Unless you know that you will be living in government housing, consider the option of storing your 110-volt appliances stateside and buying 220-volt appliances once you arrive.
 You can purchase appliances almost anywhere, including at the Thrift Shop.
-Transformers will convert your 110-volt appliances to 220 volts, but it is not efficient and will increase your electric bill.
+Transformers can convert your 110-volt appliances to 220 volts, but it is not efficient and will increase your electric bill.